nicomace/testDeFi/_pages/performance.md

 <br>

 {: .important }
 > Liquidity provision is not about chasing APR.
+>
-It is about **managing inventory risk** and **extracting fees efficiently**.
+> It is about **managing inventory risk** and **extracting fees efficiently**.

 ---

 ## Objective
 {: .no_toc .text-delta }

-Comme expliqué dans la section [Operational Risk]({{ site.baseurl }}/project/risk/), les rendements estimés servent d'aide à la décision, mais seul le rendement réalisé compte pour la mesure de performance.

-- **Expected return** → Support à la décision.
-- **Realized return** → Mesure de la performance réelle (calculée à la clôture).
+In [Operational Risk]({{ site.baseurl }}/project/risk/), returns are estimated with weekly harvest fees.
+As LP are highly dynamic, we can only assume an estimated return, while realized return is computed when position is closed.

+To summarize:
+-	Expected return -> decision support
+-	Realized return -> performance measurement

 ---